 If they earned at least $2,500 in income and did not owe taxes, a portion of the child tax credit ($1,400) was refundable.
 If they earned more than $400,000 if filing jointly or $200,000 if filing singly then none of it was refundable.

-Congress has changed the Child Tax Credit in a variety of ways as part of the COVID relief provisions in the American Rescue Plan passed in March 2021.
+Now, however, Congress has changed the Child Tax Credit in a variety of ways.
+The new rules are part of the COVID relief provisions in the American Rescue Plan passed in March 2021.
 The purpose of the changes to the Child Tax Credit is to get more money to American families since many families have suffered financially during the COVID pandemic.
 The changes in the Child Tax Credit include the amount, the timing, income requirements and the amount that is refundable.

 Since these changes were put in place to help mitigate financial hardship from job losses and closures due to the COVID-19 pandemic, they will only be valid in 2021, after which the Child Tax Credit rules and amounts will go back to the way they were before the American Rescue Plan.

-The vast majority of the people receiving the Child Tax Credit are taxpayers who claimed the Child Tax Credit on their previous tax returns.
+The vast majority of the people receiving the Child Tax Credit are taxpayers who have previously claimed the Child Tax Credit on their tax returns.
 If you are a parent who has already claimed the Child Tax Credit on recent tax returns or are otherwise considered to be eligible by the IRS, you should receive several letters from the IRS in the mail.
-Nevertheless, some people who did not file a tax return in 2021 or 2020 or did not previously claim the Child Tax Credit may also qualify.
+Nevertheless, some people who did not file a tax return in 2020 or 2019 or did not previously claim the Child Tax Credit may also qualify.

 When and How Can You Receive Payments?